wpilibsuite/frc-docs/source/docs/hardware/sensors/accelerometers-hardware.rst

 Types of accelerometers
 -----------------------

-There are three types of accelerometers commonly-used in FRC: single-axis accelerometers, multi-axis accelerometers and IMUs.
+There are three types of accelerometers commonly-used in FRC: single-axis accelerometers, multi-axis accelerometers, and IMUs.

 Single-axis accelerometers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^